The Best Time for Whale Watching in San Diego 2024

 Whale Watching in March

-There is also the possibility of seeing gray whales in March as they migrate back north to colder waters.
+Gray whales may also be seen in March as they migrate back north to colder waters.
 Watch for their calves; they are often quite playful as they breach.
-With spring, we start to have an abundance of food, so we typically start to see humpback whales during this time of year.
+With spring, we have an abundance of food, so we typically start to see humpback whales during this time of year.
 Additional types you may see include fin, orcas, and minke whales.

 Whale Watching in April

-As things transition from winter to spring/summer, there is a lot of diversity in the waters off the coast of San Diego.
+As winter transitions to spring/summer, there is a lot of diversity in the waters off the coast of San Diego.
 You may still be able to see a gray whale and even a calf, as these incredible creatures are at the tail end of their migration back up north.

 This is also the time of year when humpback whales come into full swing.
 You may be able to see them breach even when standing on the coast, but you will have better luck seeing them out on the water.
 We typically start to see fin whales and might even see a blue whale.